CHIP-SPV/chipStar/Development.md

 * HipStripUsedIntrinsics.cpp - pass to remove llvm.used and llvm.compiler.used intrinsic variables.
 * HipTextureLowering.cpp - pass that transforms kernels (and texturing functions) with `hipTextureObject_t` argument to kernels with actual opencl image+sampler arguments.

+### support for straight-from-CUDA-source compilation

+This is supported by a compiler wrapper (in `bin/cuspv`) and some header files.
+The important one is `include/cuspv/cuda_runtime.h`.
+This wraps HIP API functions with static inline versions of their CUDA counterparts, and maps the CUDA API types to HIP API types.
+Both deprecated and unavailable APIs are marked with an attribute (although not all unavailable APIs are present in the header).

+In theory, cuda.h should contain the CUDA driver API only, but because HIP uses the same object types for both CUDA driver & runtime API equivalents, there isn't much point in separating them.
+In CUDA, the difference between cuda_runtime_api.h and cuda_runtime.h is that the former only contains C code, while the latter contains C++.
+In our headers, all definitions are currently in the same file.

+The implementation does not require CUDA headers from Nvidia, but it does require HIP headers.

 ## Runtime

 The runtime implements the HIP API.
 It consists mainly of these files: